Kwangjong/CSCheatSheet/README.md

 # ComputerScienceCheatSheet
 a quick guide and study notes for basic algorithms, datastructure, and etc. basically, my summary for core comp sci classes i tooked at the college.
 Python is used for the example codes.
+[READ HERE](kwangjong.github.io/cscheatsheet)